EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.flat.md

     'FlatLowVal_Threshold' - Flat low value
     threshold below to flag as FlatLowVal.
     Default is 0.5.
+    'Replace0' - Replace 0 or negative values with NaN.
+    Default is true.
     'NaN_BitName' - A NaN bit name.
     Default is 'NaN';
     'AddHeader' - A 3 column cell array to add to